hmrc/uknw-auth-checker-api-service-guide/source/documentation/index.md

 <img src="images/NOP-sequence-diagram.svg" alt="NOP waiver checker API sequence diagram">

 This sequence outlines the process for checking authorisations using the NOP waiver checker API.

-Request access token: The compatible software asks the API platform for an access token by sending a GET request which is secure and private.
+1. **Request access token:** The compatible software asks the API platform for an access token by sending a GET request which is secure and private.

-1. **Receive access token:** The API platform provides an access token, which is valid for 4 hours.
+2. **Receive access token:** The API platform provides an access token, which is valid for 4 hours.
 It will be used to verify future requests.
-2. **Submit authorisation request:** Using the access token, the compatible software sends a POST request to `/customs/uk-notice-of-presentation-waiver/authorisations` endpoint.
+3. **Submit authorisation request:** Using the access token, the compatible software sends a POST request to the `/customs/uk-notice-of-presentation-waiver/authorisations` endpoint.
-3. **Receive authorisation result:** The NOP waiver checker API processes the request and replies with an HTTP 200 status code and a JSON response containing the authorisation result.
+4. **Receive authorisation result:** The NOP waiver checker API processes the request and replies with an HTTP 200 status code and a JSON response containing the authorisation result.

-## API status

-This version of the NOP waiver checker API is live in production and available for testing.

-Use this to:

-- request the NOP waiver authorisation status of 1-3000 EORI numbers passed as an array
-- run tests in the HMRC Sandbox environment

 ## Developer setup

-In the context of this API, the term ‘developer’ refers to software developers who work directly for agents and CSPs or are contracted to agents and CSPs through software providers.
+In the context of this API, the term ‘developer’ refers to software developers who work directly for agents and CSPs, or are contracted to agents and CSPs through software providers.

 ### Getting started

-You must follow these steps before you can use your software in the test and live environment and access this API:
+You must follow these steps before you can use your software to access this API in the sandbox and production environments:

 1. [Sign up for a developer account](https://developer.service.hmrc.gov.uk/developer/registration).
 2. [Create a sandbox application](https://developer.service.hmrc.gov.uk/api-documentation/docs/using-the-hub).
-3. This API and the documentation are now publicly accessible and are available for self-subscription and testing in the Sandbox environment.
+3. This API and the documentation are now publicly accessible and are available for self-subscription and testing in the sandbox environment.
-4. [Learn about the application-restricted endpoints](https://developer.service.hmrc.gov.uk/api-documentation/docs/authorisation/application-restricted-endpoints).
-It uses the [open standard OAuth2.0](https://oauth.net/2/) with the [Client Credentials Grant](https://oauth.net/2/grant-types/client-credentials/) to generate an access token.
+4. [Learn about application-restricted endpoints](https://developer.service.hmrc.gov.uk/api-documentation/docs/authorisation/application-restricted-endpoints).
+This API uses the [open standard OAuth2.0](https://oauth.net/2/) with the [Client Credentials Grant](https://oauth.net/2/grant-types/client-credentials/) to generate an access token.

 To develop using the NOP waiver checker API, you must:

 - be familiar with HTTP, RESTful services, JSON and OAuth2
 - be registered as a developer on the HMRC Developer Hub

-Each application you register will be assigned an HMRC ‘ApplicationId’.
+Each application that you register will be assigned an HMRC ‘ApplicationId’.

-You can [access all the applications you have registered on Developer Hub Applications](/developer/applications).
+You can [manage all the applications you have registered on Developer Hub](/developer/applications).
 There, you can administer things like API subscriptions and [application credentials](/api-documentation/docs/authorisation/credentials).

 ### Making API requests